opnsense/docs/source/manual/hardware.rst

 .. rubric:: Supported hardware
    :name: supported-hardware

-The FreeBSD 11.1-RELEASE is the base of OPNsense.
-All FreeBSD drivers are included in the OPNsense kernel, and the hardware compatibility is the same.
+The HardenedBSD 11.2-RELEASE is the base of OPNsense.
+All HardenedBSD drivers are included in the OPNsense kernel, and the hardware compatibility is the same.